Is There a Difference Between Vanity and Subsidy Publishing?

 – A claim that your fee is only part of the cost, with the publisher fronting the rest.
 This extremely common claim–whose sole purpose is to make you feel better about handing over a large amount of money–is, at best, an exaggeration.
 At worst, it’s a lie.
 Vanity publishers’ profit comes from the fees authors pay and the books authors buy, rather than from book sales to the public; they have little incentive to cut into that by investing resources in high-quality editing, design, production, and marketing.
 Most of the time, your fee will pay the whole freight, plus the publisher’s overhead and profit.

 – A claim that fee-based contracts are only part of the business, with traditional contracts making up the rest.
-This is as apt to be a lie as to be true.
-And even if a vanity publisher does offer fee-free contracts, it’s unlikely that they make up more than a small fraction of the total.
+Some vanities really do offer a limited number of no-fee contracts–but this claim is as apt to be a lie as to be true.
+And even if the publisher isn’t lying, its reliance on pay-to-play contracts as a primary profit source means that it won’t be set up to provide traditional-quality services or distribution, even for those authors who aren’t required to pay.

 – A pre-sale requirement.
 A similar contract clause may require you to pre-sell a certain number of books prior to publication, or to “guarantee” a minimum number of sales (usually, exactly as much as is needed to enable the publisher to recoup its investment and make a profit).
 You don’t have to buy them yourself–you may be asked to find “investors” or organizations to commit to purchases–but if you don’t deliver the sales, the publishing deal is off.